Winter Break Master Plan: Everything to Do With Kids in Philly When School’s Out

 Go Skating

 For festive wintertime memories, you can’t beat a spin around the ice with music playing and lights twinkling.
-And you can get that experience at Rothman Rink in Dilworth Park, as well as the nearly-30-years-running Blue Cross RiverRink.
+And you can get that experience at Rothman Rink in Dilworth Park, as well as the 30-years-running Blue Cross RiverRink.
 The latter’s Winterfest offers a cozy lodge, food and drink, rides, photo ops, fun and games, and river views to make it a holiday must-do even for those not interested in strapping on a pair of skates.
-Check out our complete guide here, and make reservations here.
+Make reservations here.
 Both rinks stay open well past the holiday season, so even if you don’t get there over break, you’ve got a couple months left in the season.

 Looking for a lower-key ice-skating experience?
 Be Well Philly has a complete guide to rinks in the city and beyond.